Posts Tagged Writing

 Audiences can tell the difference between mistakes that are organic and flow from deeper emotional waters versus something contrived.
 And we can ALL be guilty of forcing characters to make bad choices simply because we sense tension is missing.
 Even I have to go back and ask the tough question…WHY is this character doing this?

 What are your thoughts regarding characters making poor decisions?
 What are some of your favorite examples?
 Ever quit a book, movie, or show because you wanted everyone to DIE?
 Did you hate Gilligan, too?
 Do you think Ronda Rousey could take on a Klingon with her bare hands?

 I love hearing from you!

-To prove it and show my love, for the month of June, everyone who leaves a comment I will put your name in a hat.
+To prove it and show my love, for the month of AUGUST, everyone who leaves a comment I will put your name in a hat.
 If you comment and link back to my blog on your blog, you get your name in the hat twice.
-If you leave a comment, and link back to my blog, and mention my book We Are Not Alone in your blog…you get your name in the hat THREE times.
 What do you win?
 The unvarnished truth from yours truly.
 I will pick a winner once a month and it will be a critique of the first 20 pages of your novel, or your query letter, or your synopsis (5 pages or less).

 Note: I will announce July’s Winner next post :D .